zefanyakharisma-cell/International-Office-Website/README.md

 Each page is a standalone `render*()` function in `JS/pages/<section>/<page>.js`.
 When adding a new page, create the render file, add a `<script src="...">` tag plus a matching mount-point call in `index.html` (see the existing entries near line 420–458), and register the page ID in `main.js`.

 **Admin credentials in source code**
-Admin usernames and passwords are hardcoded in plain text in `JS/admin.js`.
-Anyone who can view the page source can read them.
-For a production deployment, move credentials server-side or use a proper authentication service.
+Admin passwords are defined in plain text in `backend/server.py` (`ADMIN_ACCOUNTS`).
+The frontend `JS/admin.js` only stores the role/tag mapping — actual password validation happens server-side.
+Still, rotating credentials requires a code change and server restart.
+For a hardened deployment, replace the static dict with a database-backed user table and hashed passwords.

-**Admin articles are localStorage-only**
+**Admin sessions are in-memory**
-News articles published via the admin panel are stored in `localStorage` under `pcu_admin_news`.
-They are per-browser and per-device — clearing browser storage or opening the site in a different browser will lose all admin-published articles.
-If persistence across devices is needed, articles must be saved server-side.
+Bearer tokens issued by `/api/admin/login` are stored in a Python dict (`admin_sessions`) in the Flask process.
+Restarting the server invalidates all active sessions.
+For multi-process or multi-server deployments, move sessions to a shared store (Redis, DB table, etc.).

 **Backend API URL hardcoded**
 The meeting request form `POST`s to `http://localhost:3001/api/submit-meeting-request`.
 Before deploying to production, update this URL in `main.js` to point to the live backend host.
 If the backend is offline, form submissions fail gracefully with an alert directing users to email `head-partnership@petra.ac.id`.